escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

     # Instantiate a new DSGE model instance like so, but adding initlev=0 as extra argument
     In [3]: rbc1 = pm.newMOD(models.rbc1,initlev=0)

-  3) Instantiation Step 1: The files get read in and a method defined on the instance simply splits the file into its individual sections and saves these raw sections by attaching them to itself.

-  4) Instantiation Step 2: A parser method is called which disaggregates the raw information provided in each section of the model file and begins to extract meaningful information from it, each time saving this information by attaching it to itself as data fields.
+  5) Instantiation Step 3: The information is used in order to attempt to compute the numerical steady-state of the model.
 If you want the model instance to do ONLY this next step and stop there for you to explore further interactively, you must call the command with and extra argument like this: